Ryan Suzuki: Professional

-Suzuki was drafted by the Carolina Hurricanes in the first round, 28th overall, at the 2019 NHL Entry Draft held in Vancouver, British Columbia.
+Suzuki was drafted by the Carolina Hurricanes in the first round, 28th overall, at the 2019 NHL entry draft.
 He was later signed to a three-year, entry-level contract with the Hurricanes on September 18, 2019.

+Suzuki would be called up by the Hurricanes and make his NHL debut on January 30, 2025, in a game against the Chicago Blackhawks.
+He would become the final first-round draft pick in the 2019 NHL Entry Draft to make his NHL debut.
+On February 2 he would be sent back down to the AHL after appearing in 2 games with the Hurricanes.